v3rtx/angularjs-rails-resource/README.md

 ## Resource Creation
-Creating a resource using this factory is similar to using $resource, you just call the factory with the config options and it returns a new resource function.
+Creating a resource using this factory is similar to using $resource, you just call <code>railsResourceFactory</code> with the config options and it returns a new resource function.
 The resource function serves two purposes.
 First is that you can use (or define new) "class" methods directly accessible such as query and get to retrieve instances from the backend rails service.
 The second is that it allows you to use it as a constructor to create new instances of that resource giving you access to create, update, and delete instance methods (or any others you add).